-- It has been verified that all required questions are answered in the correct manner on the application form. - Both supervisors have confirmed their participation.
-An email will be sent to each supervisor requesting their participation when they are added to the application.
+- It has been verified that all required questions are answered in the correct manner on the application form; and - Your mentor(s) has confirmed their participation.
+An email will be sent your mentor requesting their participation when they are added to the application.